lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 Now everything works correctly, and `<date-time>` will only update `modelValue` if the date is valid.
 This behavior is a design decision I made; you could do something different depending on how you would like your `<date-time>` to work.

-Adding support for moment is not especially difficult or interesting - it is left as an exercise, and the solution included in the source code.
+Adding support for Moment is not especially difficult or interesting - it is left as an exercise, and the solution included in the source code.

+## Deploying

+The goal here was to create a highly reusable `<date-time>` component.
+If I was going to release this on npm, there is a few things I'd do.

+1. Remove `serialize` and `deserialize` from the `<date-time>` component and put them into another file.
+Perhaps one called `strategies.js`.
+2. Write a number of strategies for popular DateTime libraries (Luxon, Moment etc).
+3. Build and bundle the component and strategies separately.

+This will allow developers using tools like webpack or rollup to take advantage of "tree shaking".
+When they build their final bundle for production, it will only include the `<date-time>` component and the strategy they are using.
+It will also allow the developer to provide their own more opinionated strategy.

+To make the component even more reusable, we could consider writing it as a renderless component, like the one described in chapter 5.

 ## Exercises

 - We did not add any tests for `serialize` or `deserialize`; they are pure functions, so adding some is trivial.
 See the source code for some tests.
-- Add support for another date library, like moment.
-Support for moment is implemented in the source code.
+- Add support for another date library, like Moment.
+Support for Moment is implemented in the source code.
 - Add hours, minutes, seconds, and AM/PM support.
 - Write some tests with Vue Test Utils; you can use `setValue` to update the value of the `<input>` elements.